 That doesn’t mean the entourage effect doesn’t exist, though.
 It just hasn’t been proven to everyone’s satisfaction.

-However, it’s also worth mentioning that most of the research on the effects of CBD uses an isolated form of the substance.
+However, it’s also worth mentioning that most of the research on the effects of CBD uses CBD isolate, which has no other cannabinoids.

 Is THC Necessary in CBD Products?